JoelSkimoreMartin/Clearent/README.md

 - [x] Met requirements
 - [ ] Prove functionality validity through unit tests
 - [ ] Illustrated SOLID principles

+Additional notes:
+   * Added the following to betterillustrate the SOLID principles
+      * Repository layer
+      * Web API
+      * Reporter classes to format execution results
+   * Only created unit tests for the requirement functionality and not for these additional peices of code

 ## Solution projects